pesteller/Geolocalisation/readme.md

-## Classification of chimp procedence via DNA samples
+## Geolocalisation of chimpanzee samples using DNA

 The goal of our project was to classify DNA samples extracted from stool samples.